Model-Predictive Control with NUP Priors: Application Examples

 where $\kappa(s)$ is the curvature of the center line.
 Note that the right-hand side of~(\ref{eqn:race:ackermannDynamicsCurvilinearTime}) depends on the time $t$, which is omitted for readability.

-In~(\ref{eqn:race:ackermannDynamicsCurvilinearTime}), the independent variable is time, and hence, formulating a minimal-time optimization problem is nontrivial.
-We therefore transform the state space model once more, into a form where $s$ is the independent variable.
+In~(\ref{eqn:race:ackermannDynamicsCurvilinearTime}), the independent variable is time, which is inconvenient for minimal-time optimization.
+We therefore transform the state space model once more, into a form where the independent variable is $s$.
 The transformed model follows directly from

 Accordingly, the new state and input vectors are no longer functions of $t$, but functions of $s$, i.e., $x(s)$, and $u(s)$, respectively.
 Since $s$ is now the independent variable, we drop the first state and add time as an additional state, i.e.,